 Also Read: Top Most Hill Stations near Delhi

+Add a unique kind of experience to your life by admiring the marvelous architecture full of fresco paintings.
 Famed as the ‘open air art gallery’ of the royal Rajasthan state, Shekhawati boasts of owning some exceedingly beautifully painted and ornate havelis (mansions), giving a sneak-peek into the region’s heritage.
-The stunning frescos on these havelis combine several themes like religion, mythology, modern issues, family images etc. Shekhawati style of architecture is an art lover’s delight and so is a must-visit on a weekend.
+The stunning frescos on these havelis combine several themes like religion, mythology, modern issues, family images etc. Shekhawati style of architecture is an art lover’s delight and so is a must-visit on a winter weekend near Delhi.
 Do not miss exploring the havelis (mansions), baolis (step wells), forts and Chhatris (Cenotaph).
 Binging on the local delicacies such as daal bati churma, gate ki sabzi, lehsun ki kachori is a must.
 If you always dreamt of living the life of the royalty, you must stay in a heritage hotel in Shekhawati.

 Excursion to nearby places of Shekhawati like Churu and Dubdlod is a must.
 Camel safari and Jeep Safari are other popular activities in Shekhwati.
 Shri Lal Bahadur Mal Ki Haveli, Sri Lal Bahadur Mal Well, Prem Giri Ji ka Math, Jokhi Ram’s well, Tejpal Jhunjhunuwala ki Haveli, Cenotaph of Thakur Chhotu Singh, Jiwan Ram Marodia ka Talab, Khetan Haveli are some of the popular attractions in Shekhawati.